Budgeting

 (Source: Money and Mental Health)

-This statistic highlights the often-overlooked connection between debt and mental health issues such as depression and anxiety.
-People dealing with debt often experience feelings of shame or guilt which can lead to poor decision-making when it comes to money management or other aspects of their life.
+This statistic reveals the often-overlooked connection between debt and mental health issues such as depression and anxiety.
+People struggling with debt frequently experience shame or guilt, which can trigger poor decision-making regarding money management or other life aspects.

-Not only that, but financial hardship itself can be extremely detrimental to one’s mental state if it goes unresolved for an extended period of time due to its impact on self-esteem and overall quality of life.
+Moreover, prolonged financial hardship can severely damage mental health due to its devastating impact on self-esteem and overall quality of life.

 63% of Americans say that COVID-19 has forever changed their financial stress levels.